 If your application is successful you will be invited to attend an interview prior to being offered a place on a course.

 If your application is successful, we will send you an offer and you must let us know if you intend to accept the offer.
-Once you’ve accepted, we will send you information on the enrolment process and to how to prepare for studying at East Surrey College.
+Once you’ve accepted, we will send you information on the enrolment process and to how to prepare for studying at Orbital South Colleges University Centre.

-For all Higher Education courses, you are welcome to approach East Surrey College directly for an informal discussion or to arrange to meet a member of the relevant course team.
-Unfortunately, we are unable to offer places on Higher Nationals or Foundation Degrees until your UCAS application has been received.
+For all Higher Education courses, you are welcome to approach Orbital South Colleges University Centre directly for an informal discussion or to arrange to meet a member of the relevant course team.

 As demand is high we recommend that you apply for your chosen course as soon as possible.
 You will be offered a place subject to meeting the published entry criteria for your course and satisfactorily completing an interview.
 For Early Years FdA only, an enhanced DBS check will also be required.
 Any offer you receive will often have conditions attached.